sebgomer/AS-ideas-task/README.md

 * [SPA] - learned a lot from this post
 * [FullStack Roadmap] - always shows me where I am and what lies ahead of me
-* [Design] - if your not inspired after this post, I don't know how to get you
+* [Design] - if you're not inspired after this post, I don't know how to get you
-* [Jest Docu] - although this was quite a lot at the beginning, they actually provide well documented examples!
+* [Jest Docu] - although this was quite a lot at the beginning, they actually provide well-documented examples!
 * [MDN fetch()] - MDN proves its worth once again

 ## That wraps it up!
-### Thanks again for this oppurtunity @AS Ideas :v:
+### Thanks again for this opportunity @AS Ideas :v:

 [//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its job.
 There is no need to format nicely because it shouldn't be seen.
 Thanks SO - http://stackoverflow.com/questions/4823468/store-comments-in-markdown-syntax)